 The Remediation Project has made changes to the State's SHARE system configuation, cash accounting policies and procedures, business practices, and banking structure.
 This has enabled DFA to complete timely and accurate reconciliation of bank to book balances at the state and business unit level on a post implementation basis.
-As of June 30, 2016, the FCD in collaboration with the STO implemented a comprehensive reconciliation model that compared aggregated agency claims on the Pool and to the associated resources held by the STO.
-This process now has been reviewed by the independent public accountants performing audits of the State General Fund, the DFA, and the State of New Mexico's Comprehensive Annual Financial Report for the fiscal year 2015.
+As of June 30, 2017, the FCD in collaboration with the STO implemented a comprehensive reconciliation model that compared aggregated agency claims on the Pool and to the associated resources held by the STO.
+This process now has been reviewed by the independent public accountants performing audits of the State General Fund, the DFA, and the State of New Mexico's Comprehensive Annual Financial Report for the fiscal year 2016.
 Each review of the process deemed it to be adequate and the findings related to cash reconciliations were significantly reduced or eliminated.
+The District Attorney has cash reconciliation policies and procedures in place which are performed on a monthly basis to ensure that the agency's cash balances in SHARE are correct and to mitigate the risk that the agency's cash balances would be misstated as of June 30, 2017.

-3. Cash in Banks and Investment in the State Treasurer General Fund Investment Pool (Cont'd)
+Note C - Cash in Banks and Investment in the State Treasurer General Fund Investment Pool - Continued

-State General Fund Investment Pool (Cont'd)
+State General Fund Investment Pool - Continued